PieterScheffers/voxeltycoon-larger-station-area/README.md

 # Larger station area Mod for VoxelTycoon

 This mod makes the area of stations double the original size.
-- The original inner range is 10.5.
-This has been set to 21.0.
-- The original outer range is 20.5.
-This has been set to 41.0.

 ![preview](preview.png)

-Note: To build the project, `Assembly-CSharp.dll` and `UnityEngine.CoreModule.dll` from the game must be manually placed in `libs/` directory.
+Note: To build the project, `Assembly-CSharp.dll`, `UnityEngine.CoreModule.dll` and `0Harmony.dll` from the game must be manually placed in `libs/` directory.
 I'm not committing them since it may violate the EULA.

 ## MIT License